tteeoo/static-website/src/blog-git-server.md

-# Creating a Self-Hosted Git Server With a Simple Front-End
+# Creating a Self-Hosted Git Server

 by Theo Henson — 2021-06-08